-Streamline recommends “The Great British Baking Show” as the thing to watch on Netflix this week.
-This new season of the show premiered Nov.
-9.
+Streamline recommends “Narcos: Mexico” as the thing to watch on Netflix this week.
+This new season premiered on Nov.
+16.

 Read on for more recommendations and news from the week.